“I’d 8-2 to be an Arsenal fan” is a phrase forever imprinted in the annals of football lore.

 Alex Oxlade-Chamberlain: Frustrated over the years with inconsistent performances for Arsenal, ‘the Ox’ has resurrected his career at Liverpool and is a mainstay in Jurgen Klopp’s XI when fit.
 But here at Old Trafford, he made his debut.

-Henri Lansbury: Still just 29, the one-time ‘next big thing’ is now playing for Aston Villa but has a bit-part role in their survival campaign.
+Henri Lansbury: Still just 30, the one-time ‘next big thing’ is now playing for Aston Villa Bristol City in the Championship.